Jopce/lamp-deb/README.md

 # LAMP from souce on debian

-The script builds from source, tests and deploys the LAMP stack on a Debian machine.
+The Bash script builds from source, tests and deploys the LAMP stack on a Debian machine.
 All installed packages are placed in /opt/ <br>
 To run: `sudo bash lamp_install <apache_ver> <mariadb_ver> <php_ver>`

 ### Features: